mvcds/architectural-proposal-for-web-apps-in-react/README.md

 The proposed extent is to leave "pages" out of this folder, as for each module define their own.

-HOCs should also be placed here.
+HOCs should also be placed here, as well as wrappers for third-party libraries.

 ##### modules